gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 1. To being, the `ERC20` tokens to bridge are burned using a smart contract on our _source chain_ (in this case, Sepolia).
 2. Then, we query the Creditcoin decentralized oracle for a _proof_ of our source chain token burn.
-3. Finally, using the resulting proof from step 2, we mint the same amount of tokens on Creditcoin (in this case, Creditcoin testnet).
+3. Finally, using the resulting proof from [step 2], we mint the same amount of tokens on Creditcoin (in this case, Creditcoin testnet).